 - The Program will make every effort to offer clinical learning experiences in accordance with the published schedule.
-However, due to limited clinical placement it may be necessary to offer these clinical experiences for a full 9-10-hour day (as appropriate) on an alternate weekday, Saturday or Sunday. - Clinical Conference is equivalent to Clinical hours. - Students are required to adhere to the Uniform Policy. - Students must have transportation to class, lab and clinical. - Clinical rotation assignments are at the discretion of the full-time faculty.
+However, due to limited clinical placement it may be necessary to offer these clinical experiences for a full 9-10-hour day (as appropriate) on an alternate weekday, Saturday or Sunday. - Clinical Conference is equivalent to Clinical hours.
+Mandatory attendance is required. - Students are required to adhere to the Uniform Policy. - Students must have transportation to class, lab and clinical. - Clinical rotation assignments are selected randomly at the discretion of the full-time faculty.